Can ISP's See You, Using a VPN?Posted June 28, 2018, 1:40 p.m. by Jonathan

 Some of these protocols use 256-bit data encryption which is so secure; they are classed as 'military grade.'

-To give you an idea of how difficult this is to crack, imagine a piece of data converted into a format which has 2 to the power of 256 (2256) different combinations.
-In other words, a 78-digit number which is so complicated; that to date its encryption has never been broken.
+To give you an idea of how difficult this is to crack, imagine a piece of data converted into a format that has 2 to the power of 256 (2256) different combinations.
+In other words, a 78-digit number is so complicated; that to date its encryption has never been broken.